The 20 Best Acute Cerebellar Ataxia Doctors in Italy

 Milan, IT

-Stefano D'arrigo practices in Milan, Italy.
+Stefano D'arrigo practices practicing medicine in Milan, Italy.
 Mr. D'arrigo is rated as an Advanced expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Joubert Syndrome, Cerebellar Hypoplasia, Orofaciodigital Syndrome 6, and Potocki-Lupski Syndrome.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Joubert Syndrome, Orofaciodigital Syndrome 6, Cerebellar Hypoplasia, and Smith-Magenis Syndrome.

 Advanced in Acute Cerebellar Ataxia